railsuser2014/openobject-doc-book-en/source/book/8/8_21_Implem/8_21_Implem_deployment.rst

 load your data in the production database.

-You can use the Open ERP database backup procedure at different stages of configuration (see Chapter 1).
+You can use the Open ERP database backup procedure at different stages of configuration (see :ref:`ch-inst`).
 Then if you've made a false step that you can't recover from you can always return to a prior state.

 Since your data describes much of your company's value, take particular care both when you need to